yvoronoy/restore.sh/README.md

 OS X users will need to install a newer version of `getopt` from a repository like MacPorts:

 `> sudo port install getopt`

+# [LWM]AMP
+Also note that xAMP users will need to be sure their desired version of PHP is in the command path.